No release in over 3 years

 ActiveRecord::MTI

-ActiveRecord support for PostgreSQL's native inherited tables (multi-table inheritance)
+ActiveRecord support for PostgreSQL's native inherited tables (multi-table inheritance).

 Installation

-Add this line to your application's Gemfile:
+Add to your Gemfile:

 gem 'active_record-mti'